pytorch/tutorials/intermediate_source/dist_tuto.rst

 functionality of
 `DistributedDataParallel <https://pytorch.org/docs/stable/nn.html#torch.nn.parallel.DistributedDataParallel>`__.
-Of course, this will be a didactic example and in a real-world situtation you should use the official, well-tested and well-optimized version linked above.
+Of course, this will be a didactic example and in a real-world situation you should use the official, well-tested and well-optimized version linked above.

 Quite simply we want to implement a distributed version of stochastic